 When will the book be delivered?

-Is there a Kindle or other e-book version of the book?
+Is there an audio book, Kindle or other e-book version of the book?

 How can I buy your previous books?